-The TA (Tuition Assistance) program is providing financial assistance for off-duty voluntary education programs to support Soldiers with attaining personal and professional personal self-development objectives.
+The TA (Tuition Assistance) program is providing financial assistance for off-duty voluntary education programs to support Soldiers with attaining personal and professional self-development objectives.

 TA support is available for education courses that are offered by distance learning or in the classroom.
 The courses need to be offered by educational organizations that are registered in the GoArmyEd program and that are accredited by agencies recognized by the United States Department of Education.